-Asked by aaronbryans more than 1 year ago
+Asked by aaronbryans 3 years ago

 I have a bad back and have seen a chiropractor before but now also my sternum is starting hurt and sometimes clicks.
 I have looked this up and found that quite a lot of people suffer from this but i cant find any info on how to get back to normal apart people saying take non steroid anti inflammatory medication.
 I think over training certain muscles over the last few years has messed up my body natural balance.

 Thanks for answering - your answer appears below